focalhaus/focal-haus-core-plugin/README.md

-# Focal Haus Core Plugin
+# Focal Core Settings

 A comprehensive plugin that provides multiple functionalities for WordPress sites, including multilingual support and Google Tag Manager integration.

 ## Description

-The Focal Haus Core Plugin is a powerful toolkit that provides multiple essential functionalities for WordPress sites.
+The Focal Core Settings plugin is a powerful toolkit that provides multiple essential functionalities for WordPress sites.
 This plugin is designed to enhance your WordPress experience with a collection of useful features, all accessible through a clean, tabbed interface.

 ### Current Features